epfahl/inaworld/README.md

 It so happens that I came across a data set--scraped from Wikipedia--that lists metadata for roughly 42000 movies, including genres and summaries.
 This data, included in the repo, is the default choice for classifier training and validation.
 This repo has an accompanying Jupyter notebook that shows the structure of that data, explores genre tag statistics, and demonstrates the usage of this package.

+The classification approach used here was heavily inspired by a [blog article](http://www.davidsbatista.net/blog/2017/04/01/document_classification/) by David Batista.
+He solves essentially the same problem (genres from summaries), but with a different data set.
+David's best-performing model used TF-IDF vectorization, a linear Support Vector Machine as the binary classifier, and a One-vs-Rest multi-label classifier.
+I'm not ashamed of borrowing from my betters.
+After all, we're all part of the same community, right?  :smiley:

 ## Dependencies and Installation

 `Inaworld` was built and tested using the following environment and packages